-The purpose of our award-winning Animal Educator Volunteer Program is to educate guests about the animals on-site and inspire them to take action to conserve aquatic life.
+The purpose of our award-winning Aquarium Educator Volunteer Program is to educate guests about the animals on-site and inspire them to take action to conserve aquatic life.
 Our volunteers showcase props, tell conservation stories, and provide immersive educational experiences that instill a love of marine life.

 We are committed to providing opportunities to volunteers of diverse backgrounds.
 Our galleries, and entrances, are wheelchair accessible, and designated accessible parking is available.
 If you have any questions about volunteer accommodations, please email email@example.com.

 To be eligible to apply, all volunteers must make a commitment of a one shift per week for a minimum of three months and be a minimum of 15 years old in the calendar year applying.